stephenkk/MediaAnalytics/README.md

 prints the number of times each sub-page was visited and identifies the sub- page that received the most visits.

 The name of the file that the program reads is CBS 20181223 PageView.txt.
-Download that file from this site to your root directory to test th program.

-Future versions will read the data from the file from a web site and extract the filename as well.
+The file is read from a URL that is embedded in the code.